 Celebrating Superman's 80th

 As comic book fans and Superman devotees are well aware by now, this week—Wednesday, April 18 to be exact—marks the 80th anniversary of the very first Superman comic, better known as Action Comics #1.
-And to help celebrate, here at WB.com, we are not only running a 80th Celebration Sweepstakes, but we also give you an overview of this month's spectacular Superman releases, a couple enthralling livestream videos, and a few dozen of Superman's most memorable comic book moments from the past 80 years.
+And to help celebrate, here at WB.com, we will give you an overview of this month's spectacular Superman releases, a couple enthralling livestream videos, and a few dozen of Superman's most memorable comic book moments from the past 80 years.

 Let's start things off with a look at the previously mentioned new releases from DC Comics.

 In another coincidental landmark, not only are we celebrating Superman's 80th anniversary, but also the Action Comics series hits issue #1000!
 To honor this amazing milestone, this 80-page blockbuster of a comic book features an all-star lineup of talent paying tribute to the 1938 comic that started it all, including a previously unpublished tale illustrated by Curt Swan.